 Keep Your Home Warm with a Pet Door — How Pet-Tek Engineers Out the Draft

 The most common concern we hear from pet owners considering a cat door or dog door is this: "Won't it let in drafts and make my home cold?"
-It's a fair question — and the honest answer is that a poorly designed pet door will.
+It's a fair question, and the honest answer is that a poorly designed pet door will.
 But a well-engineered one won't.
 This guide explains exactly how Pet-Tek eliminates drafts, why our thermal performance is among the best in the world, and what makes our doors different from the cheap alternatives flooding the market.
+For a full overview of choosing the right cat door, see our cat flap advice guide.

-- Pet-Tek's Bayer Makrolon® polycarbonate flap is rigid and dimensionally stable — it holds its shape and holds its seal, unlike thin plastic alternatives that warp within months.
+- Pet-Tek's UV-stabilised polycarbonate flap (the same material used in aircraft windows) is rigid and dimensionally stable.
+It holds its shape and holds its seal, unlike thin plastic alternatives that warp within months.

 - The 4-way manual lock lets you seal the flap completely shut on winter nights or during storms, maximising your home's thermal performance.